jonathanjma/jonathanjma.github.io/_projects/clipboard.md

 online that allowed me to do this, they either cost money or seemed sketchy in some way.
 Therefore, I decided that I would build my own universal clipboard.

-My clipboard would have 3 parts: an API backend hosted on Firebase to store the clipboard data, a iOS Shortcut to send/receive data on my phone, and a Python script to send/receive data on my computer.
+My clipboard has 3 parts: an API backend hosted on Firebase to store the clipboard data, an iOS Shortcut to send/receive data on my phone, and a Python script to send/receive data on my computer.

 The API backend is hosted using Firebase Hosting and uses Firebase Cloud Functions to perform actions when an API call is received.
-Since a clipboard only has 2 main operations (copy and paste), my simple API only has 2 endpoints (/push for copy and /get for paste).
+Since a clipboard only has 2 main operations (copy and paste), my simple API only has 2 endpoints (/copy for copy and /paste for paste).
 The clipboard data would be saved in Firebase Realtime Database.
 Later on, after receiving some interest from my friends, I used Firebase Authentication to implement a simple username/password user system.